SPEND YOUR NEXT HOLIDAY IN ALBANIA

 Vila Amantia will send you an invoice immediately to confirm your booking.
 If you book your stay more than 30 days before your arrival we must receive your payment at least 30 days before the time of your arrival.

-If you book your stay between 30 – 14 days before arrival you have to pay the whole amount 7 days after you received the invoice at the latest.
+If you book your stay between 30 – 14 days before arrival you must (have to) pay the whole amount 7 days after you received the invoice at the latest.

 If you book your stay 14 days or less before arrival the whole amount must be paid 48 hours after you received the invoice at the latest.